 In the event of an emergency, the following is a listing of available notification/communication options for use at NC State University:

-Text messaging, home page message, broadcaset e-mail, audible alerts, Emergency Listserv, campus hotline, campus and external media, and crime alerts.
+Text messaging, home page message, broadcast e-mail, audible alerts, Billboard postings, campus hotline, campus and external media.

 Registration and Records would also like to remind you that NC State students may be eligible to register and vote in Wake County, North Carolina.
 More information about North Carolina voter registration can be found on the Registration and Records' voter website.

 Any student in the UNC system may be subject to the 50% tuition surcharge if he/she accumulates more than 140 credit hours toward his/her first 4-year baccalaureate degree.
 A student enrolled in an officially designated 5-year degree program may be subject to the tuition surcharge if he/she accumulates 110% of the necessary credit hours required for graduation.